Eyevinn/whpp-client/README.md

 | ------- | ----------- | ------ |
 | `npm run example:web` | WHPP implementation in browser | `examples/web.html` |

+## Support

+Join our [community on Slack](http://slack.streamingtech.se) where you can post any questions regarding any of our open source projects.
+Eyevinn's consulting business can also offer you:

+- Further development of this component
+- Customization and integration of this component into your platform
+- Support and maintenance agreement

+Contact [sales@eyevinn.se](mailto:sales@eyevinn.se) if you are interested.

 ## About Eyevinn Technology

 Eyevinn Technology is an independent consultant firm specialized in video and streaming.
 Independent in a way that we are not commercially tied to any platform or technology vendor.